szhshp/Decky-ReadDeckForMe/README.md

-# Decky Plugin - ReadItForMe
+# Read Deck For Me

 > Under Development, but feel free to try it out!